 Dear Delegates,

-I am honored to serve as the Co-Chair of the Legal Committee at this year's BERMUN conference.
+I am honored to serve as the President of the ECOSOC at this year's BERMUN2 conference.

 On a personal note, I’m 15 years old and currently attending the John F. Kennedy School in Berlin.
-In my free time, I like to fence, do horseback riding, ballroom dance, play the drums, and hang out with friends.
-This BERMUN will be my tenth conference and my fourth time chairing.
-I hope we can all learn and gain a positive impact from each other, create a respectful environment, and a productive debate.
+In my free time, I like to fence, cook, play the drums, and hang out with friends.
+This BERMUN will be my tenth conference and my fifth time chairing.
+I hope we can all learn from each other and positively impact each other, create a respectful environment, and a productive debate.

 Sincerely,